 Pain or discomfort in your legs may be a warning sign of peripheral arterial disease (PAD).
 As many as 8-12 million Americans have this condition.
-Vascular & Interventional Associates in Crestview Hills, Kentucky, features a team of board-certified vascular and interventional radiologists who provide expert care for peripheral arterial disease.
+The Board Certified Vein and Vascular Specialists serving the areas of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH, feature a team of board-certified vascular and interventional radiologists who provide expert care for peripheral arterial disease.
 They manage your condition with lifestyle changes and medications tailored to you.
 Call today to set up a consultation or book your visit online.

 Peripheral arterial disease (PAD) is a condition affecting your circulation.
 It’s also known as peripheral vascular disease.